gardenlinux/builder/docs/features.md

 ## `exec.config`, `exec.early`, `exec.late`, `exec.post`

 Scripts to be executed for image configuration.
+Script files need the executable bit set.
 All scripts except `exec.post` are executed within the rootfs of the system being built without any parameters. `exec.post` is executed within the builder container, and the path of the rootfs is provided as `argv[1]`.

 The order of execution is as follows: